 Who Are the Team Members

 The owners of the board will be predominantly the Agile Managers.
 They will be joined in the team by Senior Managers.
-An example of a senior manager is the Scrum Master which can be considered as the team’s COO.
+An example of a senior manager is the Scrum Master who can be considered as the team’s COO.